How Can I Make my Own Pureed Baby Food?

 Yes, you can even puree meat for your baby using a food mill or blender.
 Cook the meat to well-done before pureeing (but avoid luncheon, cured, and smoked meats at this stage due to the high salt and additive content).9

-If you have questions on how to make these recipes, or are looking for more ideas, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+If you have questions on how to make these recipes, or are looking for more ideas, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm (ET).
 Chat now!

 Tips for preparing homemade baby food